rakesh-negit/utilities-solution-data-automation/README.md

 ## Installation

-To install the packup, run the setup.py.
-This should copy it to your Python's site-package folder.
+To install the package, run the setup.py.
+This should copy it to your python's site-package folder.

+Running Installation Code:
+   c:\src>python.exe setup.py install

 ## Issues